 - Avoid caffeine and other stimulants, alcohol, and tobacco.

 - Exercise, if possible, 5 days a week.
 Speak to your physician to find a regimen that is right for you.

 You may address nutritional deficiencies with the following supplements.
 Work with a doctor who has expertise in natural therapies for cancer care before using any supplements.
 Remember to inform all of your providers about any natural therapies or supplements you are using.

-- Omega-3 fatty acids: such as fish oil, 1 to 2 capsules or 1 tbsp. of oil 1 to 2 times daily, to help reduce inflammation and help with immunity.
+- Omega-3 fatty acids.
+Such as fish oil, 1 to 2 capsules or 1 tbsp.
+(15 mL) of oil 1 to 2 times daily, to help reduce inflammation and help with immunity.
 Cold-water fish, such as salmon or halibut, are good sources.
 Omega-3 fatty acids can increase the blood-thinning effects of certain medications, including Coumadin and aspirin, and may increase the risk of bleeding in general.
 Speak with your provider.